-I have tried ready-made Vegetarian Gyoza from supermarket stores and I was not impressed at all.
-There was no Umami and they were tasteless.
+I have tried ready-made Vegetarian Gyoza from supermarkets and I was not impressed at all.
+There was no Umami in those Gyoza and they were tasteless.
 Try my recipe!
-More variety of Japanese mushrooms are available these days.
+More variety of Asian mushrooms are available these days.
 Use chunky meaty mushrooms.

 35 to 40 pieces

-Tofu ½ to 1 block *firm type is better
+1/2 to 1 Tofu *firm type is better

 Salt & White Pepper

-1. Chop Wombok finely and massage 1 to 2 treasons of salt into the Wombok, then leave it stand for a while.
-Squeeze the Wombok to remove water from the vegetable.
+- Chop Wombok finely and massage 1 to 2 treasons of salt into the Wombok, then leave it stand for a while.
+Squeeze the Wombok to remove salty water.

-2. Combine chopped Mushrooms, crushed Tofu, Soy Sauce, Wombok, finely grated Ginger and Garlic, and the other optional ingredients, add some Salt and Corn Flour, and mix them very well.
+- Combine chopped Mushrooms, crumbled Tofu, Soy Sauce, Wombok, finely grated Ginger and Garlic, and the other optional ingredients, add some Salt and Corn Flour, and mix them very well.

 - Place a heaped teaspoon of the filling onto a Gyoza Skin, moisten the edge of the skin with water, fold the edge about 5 times and close.